ibm-cloud-docs/blockchain-sw-251/howto/ibp-v2-troubleshooting.md

 {: #ibp-console-transientfailure}
 {: troubleshoot}

-The following error appears on the console: "All SubConns are in TransientFailutre."
+The following error is shown on the console: "All SubConns are in TransientFailutre."
 {: tsSymptoms}

 An Out of Memory (OOM) situation can cause this error.